 What is a Composite Filling?
 A One-Appointment Solution

 If an old filling is small, it can easily be replaced with a white, tooth-colored filling.
-We complete tooth-colored, or composite, fillings in one appointment.
+Our dentist in Lincoln, NE can complete tooth-colored, or composite, fillings in one appointment.
 The process includes thoroughly numbing your tooth, removing the old filling while cleaning out any decay, and then placing a new composite filling.
 A composite filling will be tooth-colored and shaped to look like your original tooth.

 This Large Amalgam Filling resulted in cracks beneath the filling: